Kadeisha Buchanan

-Kadeisha Buchanan (/en/; born November 5, 1995) is a Canadian professional soccer player who plays as a centre-back for English Women's Super League club Chelsea and the Canada women's national team.
+Kadeisha Buchanan (/en/; born November 5, 1995) is a Canadian professional soccer player who plays as a centre-back for English Women's Super League club Chelsea and the Canada national team.
 Born in Toronto and raised in Brampton, Ontario, she is the youngest of seven girls in a single-parent home.
 Buchanan was only 17 when she made her debut for the national team on January 13, 2013.

 Buchanan is a three-time Canadian Player of the Year, winning the award in the years of 2015, 2017, and 2020.
-At the 2015 Women's World Cup, she won the FIFA Young Player Award.
+At the 2015 World Cup, she won the FIFA Young Player Award.

 Early life

 Born in Toronto and raised in Brampton, Ontario, Buchanan is the youngest of seven girls (ten siblings total) in a single-parent home.
 Buchanan's parents are originally from Jamaica; her father was born in Saint Thomas Parish and her mother in Montego Bay.
 Kadeisha grew up in the greater Toronto area, specifically Brampton and Mississauga.
 Buchanan attended Cardinal Leger Secondary School, where she played flag football, volleyball, basketball, and soccer.
 She was enrolled in general studies and earned a place on the Garret Ford Academic Honor Roll.

 Buchanan played college soccer at West Virginia University, for the Mountaineers, where she co-captained the team, qualified for the Big 12 Commissioner's Honor Roll, and won numerous more accolades.